brightbox/docker-machine-driver-brightbox/README.md

 To create a machine you'll need the API Client details you obtained earlier.

-Then creating a docker host is as simple as
+Then creating a Docker host is as simple as

 ```
 $ docker-machine create -d brightbox --brightbox-client cli-xyzab \